Rabb Graduate Center, 244

 University of Missouri, B.A.

-Expertise17th- and 18th-century literary and cultural studies; performance studies; gender and sexuality studies.
+Expertise17th- and 18th-century English literary and cultural studies; drama and performance studies; gender, sexuality, and queer studies.

 |EL||94a||Experiential Learning Practicum|

 |ENG||1a||Introduction to Literary Studies|

 |ENG||4a||The Restoration and the Eighteenth Century|

 |ENG||23a||Remembering and Dismembering: Staging the Body in Early Modern England|

 |ENG||37b||Modern Drama: Theatres of Rupture, Resistance, and Engagement|

 |ENG||64b||From Libertinism to Sensibility: Pleasure and the Theater, 1660-1800|